The following was originally printed in the May/June 2014 edition of Mormonism Researched. To request a free subscription, please visit here.

 At the Utah Lighthouse bookstore in Salt Lake City, Sandra Tanner has a replica set of plates made of lead on display.
 Lead is lighter than gold, but like lead, it is very soft and very dense, hence the plates contain no air gaps, making it appear as a solid piece.
 Though only one pound heavier than Widtsoe’s estimate, visitors to the bookstore who attempt to lift the lead plates learn very quickly that Smith could not achieve what Mormons are led to believe.
 In fact, many who fail to lift the plates at all, often ask if they are bolted down.
 No, they are not.

 But why bother if a miracle was involved?
 If God could miraculously allow Smith to carry 53-pound plates, He most certainly could have enabled Smith to carry 200-pound plates.
 Efforts by Mormon apologists to get the weight of the plates down to a manageable level tend to prove they do not believe a miracle was involved.
-Furthermore, Mormon attempts to make the plates lighter actually take away from the glory God.
-After all, is it not more of a miracle for Smith to carry 200-pound plates as opposed to 118, or even 53-pound plates?
+Furthermore, Mormon attempts to make the plates lighter actually take glory away from God.
+After all, is it not more of a miracle for Smith to carry 200-pound plates as opposed to 117, or even 53-pound plates?

 For more articles on the Standard Works in Mormonism, click here.